-Advanced Malware Protection information is logged in Access Logs or in AMP Engine Logs.
+Information about Advanced Malware Protection including File Analysis is logged in Access Logs or in AMP Engine Logs.
 For more information, see the chapter on monitoring system activity through logs.

 Several Alerts About Failure to Connect to File Reputation or File Analysis Servers